microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/README.md

 Industrial IoT, or IIoT, is the use of IoT devices to control and manage machinery on a large scale.
 This covers a wide range of use cases, from factories to digital agriculture.

 Factories use IoT devices in many different ways.
 Machinery can be monitored with multiple sensors to track things like temperature, vibration and rotation speed.
-This data can then be monitored to allow the machine to be stopped if it goes outside of certain tolerances - it runs to hot and gets shut down for example.
+This data can then be monitored to allow the machine to be stopped if it goes outside of certain tolerances - it runs too hot and gets shut down for example.
 This data can also be gathered and analyzed over time to do predictive maintenance, where AI models will look at the data leading up to a failure, and use that to predict other failures before they happen.

 Digital agriculture is important if the planet is to feed the growing population, especially for the 2 billion people in 500 million households that survive on [subsistence farming](https://wikipedia.org/wiki/Subsistence_agriculture).
 Digital agriculture can range from a few single digit dollar sensors, to massive commercial setups.
 A farmer can start by monitoring temperatures and using [growing degree days](https://wikipedia.org/wiki/Growing_degree-day) to predict when a crop will be ready for harvest.
 They can connect soil moisture monitoring to automated watering systems to give their plants as much water as is needed, but no more to ensure their crops don't dry out without wasting water.
 Farmers are even taking it further and using drones, satellite data and AI to monitor crop growth, disease and soil quality over huge areas of farmland.